metacpan/metacpan-cpan-extracted/distros/D/DNS-Unbound/README.md

 Decodes a DNS name.
 Useful for, e.g., `NS` query results.

-Note that this will normally include a trailing `.` because of the trailing NUL byte in an encoded DNS name.
+Note that this function’s return will normally include a trailing `.` because of the trailing NUL byte in an encoded DNS name.
+This is normal and expected.

 ## $strings\_ar = decode\_character\_strings($encoded)